Every chicken owner at some time or another will wish they had a second mini chicken coop on hand. There are so many uses for a mini coop:

 It’s not airtight, super quality, but for $2 and an afternoon of work I have a great spare coop – and as a bonus, my scrap wood pile has gotten much smaller!

-The mini coop is heavier then I had hoped, but not difficult for two people to move together.
+The mini coop is HEAVY, but not difficult for two people to move together.
 I think I am going to get some wheels to add onto one end to make moving the coop a breeze.

 I do want to replace the plywood access panel with plexiglass.
 It will make for a great “chick TV” viewing window when the coop is being used inside as a brooder.